bwsw/sj-platform/SJDocs/source/SJ_CustomModule.rst

 Type of data sent by Regular module is String that's why this type is used as a template type.

-We will need to override two methods:
+We need to override two methods:

 - ``onMessage(envelope: TStreamEnvelope[String])`` - to get and process messages
 - ``getOutputEntity()`` - to return format of output records